SOTETO/heureka/readme.md

 0. Edit the placeholder upstream `new` in `.docker-conf/mode_dev/nginx/pool2.upstream` and add more required upstreams (the ports at the localhost used by your application).
 0. Use the new / updated upstreams in `.docker-conf/mode_dev/nginx/location.pool` by introducing new pathes or editing the plaeholder path `/new`.
 1. `up`
+1. Call `http://localhost/drops/` to initiate the drops DB.
+Notice that the server requires up to 30 seconds to answer this call.
 2. Create an account by using the registration view on `http://localhost`.
 3. Use `admin` to grant admin rights to your newly created user.
 4. Request `/docu` to initiate an admin account for your local Grav CMS instance,